 Your home is a focal point in retirement

-Your relationship to your home is a very personal one.
+Your relationship with your home is a very personal one.
 Decisions about whether you purchase a home or rent and whether you move to another home in retirement will vary dependent on your values, interests and personal circumstances.

 One way to evaluate living arrangements in retirement is to see your home as the focal point of your lifestyle: